rclone/rclone/docs/content/commands/rclone_mount.md

       --vfs-read-chunk-size SizeSuffix         Read the source objects in chunks (default 128Mi) --vfs-read-chunk-size-limit SizeSuffix   If greater than --vfs-read-chunk-size, double the chunk size after each chunk read, until the limit is reached ('off' is unlimited) (default off)
-      --vfs-read-wait Duration                 Time to wait for in-sequence read before seeking (default 20ms) --vfs-used-is-size rclone size           Use the rclone size algorithm for Used size --vfs-write-back Duration                Time to writeback files after last use when using cache (default 5s) --vfs-write-wait Duration                Time to wait for in-sequence write before giving error (default 1s)
+      --vfs-read-wait Duration                 Time to wait for in-sequence read before seeking (default 20ms) --vfs-refresh                            Refreshes the directory cache recursively on start --vfs-used-is-size rclone size           Use the rclone size algorithm for Used size --vfs-write-back Duration                Time to writeback files after last use when using cache (default 5s) --vfs-write-wait Duration                Time to wait for in-sequence write before giving error (default 1s)